DataLab-Platform/DataLab/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Installation information**

-- CodraFT installation type ["Python package" or "stand-alone Windows version"]
+- CobraDataLab installation type ["Python package" or "stand-alone Windows version"]
-- Copy/paste here the contents of "About CodraFT installation..." window (Menu "?")
+- Copy/paste here the contents of "About CobraDataLab installation..." window (Menu "?")

 **Additional context**
 Add any other context about the problem here.